8coon/automatons/README.md

  * a list of rules to change the remembered state;
  * an initial state.

-All *Automaton* state machines start in a special `INITIAL` state, reference to which is provided by the library:
+All *Automatons* state machines start in a special `INITIAL` state, reference to which is provided by the library:

 ```javascript
 import {INITIAL} from "automatons";
 ```

-Transitions is *Automaton* library are triggered by external events called *signals* and are described by `transition` function:
+Transitions is *Automatons* library are triggered by external events called *signals* and are described by `transition` function:

 ```javascript